 How Should You Clean Coated Concrete?

-Unlike polished concrete floors, concrete coatings “float”-Im not sure if it is float, it mechanically bonds to the surface of the concrete on top of the surface to form a protective barrier against anything that could damage the flooring, like equipment traffic or spills.
+Unlike polished concrete floors, concrete coatings mechanically bond to the surface of the concrete on top of the surface to form a protective barrier against anything that could damage the flooring, like equipment traffic or spills.
 There are a variety of different coatings out there, each with their own benefits, so the correct cleaning procedure for a floor will depend on the type of coating you’re dealing with.

 Cleaning floors with a resin-based coating is similar to cleaning polished concrete—we recommend dry mopping daily and using a neutral-pH cleaner.
 When it comes to sanitation, keep in mind that these floors can be damaged by phenol (a common component in many disinfectants).